Sweet 'n' Smoky Pulled Pork

 On a clean chopping board unroll the pork and pat dry with kitchen paper.

-Mix the sugar, paprika and 2 teaspoons salt together.
+Mix the sugar and seasonings together.
 Rub half of it thoroughly over the pork.
 Keep the other half for later.
 Roll the pork back up (there is no need to re-tie the string).

 Heat the oil in a large frying pan, and brown the pork on all sides.
 Put the joint in a slow cooker, pour in the apple juice and cover with the lid.
-Cook on LOW for 8-10 hours or 4-6 hours on HIGH, or until tender and ready to pull apart.
+Cook on HIGH for 4-6 hours or LOW for 8-10 hours, or according to the manufacturer’s instructions for your slow cooker until tender and ready to pull apart.

 Remove the pork from the slow cooker, wrap in foil and leave to rest for 20 minutes.

 As the pork relaxes, blend the cornflour with 1 tablespoon cold water.
-Add to the sauce in the slow cooker along with the rest of the seasoning mix.
+Add to the sauce in the slow cooker along with the remaining seasoning mix.
 Cook on HIGH for 20 minutes, or until thickened slightly.

-Serve in bread rolls with coleslaw, potato wedges and corn on the cob (or however you like).
+Serve in bread rolls or flatbreads with coleslaw, potato wedges and corn on the cob (or however you like).

 A pork shoulder joint isn’t just a wallet-friendly cut but a tasty one too, and it provides more than enough for a second family meal.
 Check out our leftover pulled pork recipes collection to help your cooking go that little bit further.